kazuho/draft-kazuho-httpbis-reverse-tcp/draft-kazuho-httpbis-reverse-tunnel.md

 This document specifies an HTTP extension to establish bi-directional byte streams in the direction from servers to their clients, utilizing HTTP as a tunneling mechanism.
-This approach facilitates the operation of servers located behind firewalls that communicate with known clients.
-The tunnel can also be used by TCP relays to forward incoming TCP connections to servers behind firewalls.
+This approach not only facilitates communication between servers located behind firewalls and their known clients but also introduces the potential for these known clients to serve as relays.
+In such configurations, clients can forward application protocol messages or relay TCP connections.
+This capability allows servers to interact with any client on the Internet without direct exposure, significantly reducing their attack surface and enhancing security.

 --- middle